 $ buf registry login

-You can logout at any time with the following command:
+You can log out at any time using this command:

 For more information on